 #6 Old Fort Jackson National Historical Landmark

 Old Fort Jackson, built in 1808, is another Civil War historical point of interest.
 It is located close to Downtown Savannah (Map), making it an easy visit.
-It is much smaller than Fort Pulaski, though it has its own unique charm.
-There’s a canon firings every day at 10am and 2pm from spring to summer.
+It is much smaller than Fort Pulaski, though it has its unique charm.
+There’s a canon firing every day at 10 am and 2 pm from spring to summer.
 Visitors may also find locals dressed up as wartime characters.
 Visitors with limited mobility have access to the ground floor only.

-- Entrance Fee: Visitors who use wheelchairs (have a permanent limited mobility) get free admission, no cost.
+- Entrance Fee: Visitors who use wheelchairs (have permanent limited mobility) get free admission, at no cost.

 - Bathrooms: Within the walls of the fort on the ground floor are separate restrooms for both men and women.
 It’s approximately 5 by 5 feet with grab-bars and a roll-up sink.
 (See Photo Gallery).

 #7 Pin Point Heritage Museum

 Pin Point Heritage Museum is a historical Oyster and Crab Factory overlooking the Savannah waterways where visitors can learn about this business and even participate in some crab boiling.
 The property has been modified for accessibility.
 An asphalt and seashell walkway wraps around the property and to the water.
 A wheelchair-friendly overlook is just off the parking lot with views of the wetlands and the historical buildings.

 - Entrance Fee: Yes.
 It’s a whole interactive expert-led tour/event.